 Wix vs Squarespace vs Weebly: Verdict

 Wix, Squarespace, and Weebly are all outstanding choices.
 We recommend Wix to people who like to tinker with every design element, to get their sites looking exactly how they want.
 It has a more powerful and complex website editor, though this does make it harder to get started with.
-It’s by far the most flexible website builder on our list.
-For more information, read our Wix review.
+It’s by far the most flexible website builder of the three.

-Weebly is a worthy also-ran, particularly if you have ecommerce in mind.
+Weebly is a worthy contender, particularly if you have ecommerce in mind.
 It offers the best end-to-end sales funnel, with automated emails and marketing helping to support your sales.
-If you like to check on your site when you’re out and about, Weebly has the best mobile app - find out more in our Weebly website builder review.
+If you like to check on your site when you’re out and about, Weebly has the best mobile app.

 All three of these website builders can be used to create fantastic websites.
 They all have free trials or free plans, so there’s no excuse not to try them all out to get a feel for which user interface suits your working style the best.

 Further reading on website builders